ouss-md77/moroccan-digital-voxelized-thoracic-phantoms---UH1-ISSS/segmentation/labelmaps_nrrd/male/README.md

 This folder contains anonymized voxelized thoracic labelmaps for the Moroccan adult male group.

+File:

+`male_labelmaps_nrrd.zip`

+Original CT and DICOM files are not included.
 ## Files

 The labelmaps are named using anonymized patient codes: